Bluegrass-GreenSpace-Initiative/LexGreen/ENVIRONMENT.md

-# Environment & Configuration — CampusGreen
+# Environment & Configuration — LexGreen

 This app keeps configuration minimal.
 Below are the environment variables and runtime paths used in development and production.